 The best any individual POW could hope for was to be assigned a job off the actual construction gangs.
 There were a number of tasks that required constant effort such as cooking, gathering fire wood, tending the occasional garden or later the herding of goats and cows that were destine for the stew.
 These, and other tasks which required relatively little expenditure of effort, became collectively known as ‘rackets’.
 Each man dreamed of slipping into a racket.
 One tale seems to rise above the rest in this regard.
 SGT Luther Prunty in his post-POW interview (OH 689) tells the story of how at the Thamakam camp he came to be deemed the recreation director.
 He relates that he had snuck out of the camp one night intent on stealing whatever he could find in the IJA sleeping area.
 Before he got very far, he was apprehended by a guard who asked if he was trying to escape.
 With the penalty for escape being death, Prunty had to think fast!
 He told the guard that he was on his way to see the Camp Commander.
 Almost as if calling his bluff, that is exactly where he was promptly escorted.
 He was somewhat surprised to find the commander in other than his usual inebriated state.
 He hurriedly concocted a story about the men needing a diversion and asked if he would be allowed to start playing American Baseball – he was aware that baseball had been introduced into Japan prior to the war.
 To his amazement, the commander bought his story and named him camp director of recreation – which later expanded to the building of a theater and other sporting events.
 He finishes – and perhaps embellishes this baseball story with a tale of the much revered and never used “Tournament Baseball” which was in reality a wad of cash and jewelry that the POWs were successfully hiding from the guards!

 In their POW-life accounts, many of the British and Australian POWs seem to spend an inordinate amount of time detailing the theatrical performances that they were able to throw together.
-Both at Singapore and the Java Bicycle camp, these were seemingly quite elaborate.
-And they were resurrected after the completion of the TBR.
+Both at Singapore and the Java Bicycle camp and to a lesser extent at the Thai ChungKai camp these were seemingly quite elaborate.
+And they were resurrected in Thamakam after the completion of the TBR.

 The other aspect of camp life that the men credit with their salvation was the formation of cliques or ‘families’.
 Here, groups of 3-5 men bonded to each other and shared rewards and hardships.
 Should one of them come into possession of some extra food, he invariably shared with the others in his ‘family’.
 If one was bed-ridden the others would look after him.
 Many men credit their ‘family’ with their survival especially if they were too sick to work or even eat.